-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 57 of 2008, determined under subsection 196B(3) of the VEA concerning hepatitis D. - 3.
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 56 of 2008, determined under subsection 196B(2) of the VEA concerning hepatitis D. - 3.
 The Authority is of the view that there is sound medical-scientific evidence that indicates that hepatitis D and death from hepatitis D can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning hepatitis D (Balance of Probabilities) (No. 12 of 2017).
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning hepatitis D (Reasonable Hypothesis) (No. 11 of 2017).
 This Instrument will in effect replace the revoked Statement of Principles.